Poly(ethylene adipate): Properties

-PEA has a density of 1.183g/mL at 25 °C and it is soluble in benzene and tetrahydrofuran.
+PEA has a density of 1.183 g/mL at 25 °C and it is soluble in benzene and tetrahydrofuran.
 PEA has a glass transition temperature of -50 °C. PEA can come in a high molecular weight or low molecular weight variety, i.e.10,000 or 1,000 Da.
 Further properties can be broken down into the following categories.

 Mechanical properties

 In general, most aliphatic polyesters have poor mechanical properties and PEA is no exception.
 Little research has been done on the mechanical properties of pure PEA but one study found PEA to have a tensile modulus of 312.8 MPa, a tensile strength of 13.2 MPa, and an elongation at break of 362.1%.
 Alternate values that have been found are a tensile strength of ~10 MPa and a tensile modulus of ~240 MPa.

 Chemical properties

 IR spectra for PEA show two peaks at 1715–1750 cm−1, another at 1175–1250 cm−1, and a last notable peak at 2950 cm−1.
 These peaks can be easily determined to be from ester groups, COOC bonds, and CH bonds respectively.